Sanglorian/orcus/Orcus Rulebook - current.md

 ### Skill Checks

-Acrobatics, Stealth and Sleight of Hand skill checks add your Dexterity modifier.
+Acrobatics, Stealth, and Sleight of Hand skill checks add your Dexterity modifier.

 ### Attack Rolls and Damage